jstrchn/website/content/publication/2017-Strachan_VCog.md

 +++
-title = "Incidental learning of trust from eye-gaze: Effects of race and facial trustworthiness."
+title = "Incidental learning of trust from eye-gaze: Effects of race and facial trustworthiness"

 # Date first published.
 date = "2017-08-03"